Step-by-Step: Taking Care of Minor Knee Pain

 - Nonsteroidal anti-inflammatory drugs (NSAIDs) include naproxen and ibuprofen.
 These medicines can reduce swelling as well as pain.

-- Acetaminophen is another choice for pain relief, but it does not have anti-inflammatory action.
+- Acetaminophen is another option for pain relief, but it does not have anti-inflammatory action.

-But both of these types of medicines can interact with other medicines and cannot be used by people who have certain medical problems.
+But both types of medicines can interact with other medicines and cannot be used by people who have certain medical problems.
 Ask your doctor which over-the-counter medicine is right for you.
-Be careful to follow the label directions on any medicines that you use.
+Be careful to follow the label’s directions on any medicines that you use.

 See your doctor for knee pain if:

 - You can't put weight on the knee